iphoneth6/Zuckerbot/README.md

-<sub>**Disclaimer:** Zuckerbot does store your Discord ID as well as your latest known username and discriminator.
+<sub>**Disclaimer:** Zuckerbot stores your Discord ID as well as your latest known username and discriminator.
 This for our experience and warning systems.</sub>